juho-a/Eprice/Documents/CONTRIBUTIONS.md

 ## Documentation

-Most of the documentation was written by Paavo Reinikka, with some help from Juho Ahopelto.
+Most of the documentation was written by Paavo Reinikka, with some help from Juho Ahopelto, and with a lot of help from Copilot.